openshift/geard/contrib/demo/instructions.md

 These instructions will take you from a clean VM* to a working demo app.
-In future iterations these instructions will handle creating the VMs for demo hosts.

 Libvirt setup
 -------------

 1. Install Vagrant 1.6.2

         $ wget https://dl.bintray.com/mitchellh/vagrant/vagrant_1.6.2_x86_64.rpm
         $ yum -y --nogpgcheck localinstall vagrant_1.6.2_x86_64.rpm